javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

   from: 1,
   to: 5,

-  // for..of calls this method once in the very beginning [Symbol.iterator]() {
+  // for..of range calls this method once in the very beginning [Symbol.iterator]() {
     // ...it returns the iterator object:
     // onward, for..of works only with that object, asking it for next values